VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Introduction

-Our contributions are threefold: \begin{itemize}[leftmargin=*,itemsep=0mm] \item We propose VFM-VAE, the first VAE framework to directly leverage frozen VFM encoders to enable latent diffusion from its compressed representation, eliminating distillation-induced degradation while maintaining high reconstruction quality through specialized decoder architectures. \item We conduct an in-depth analysis of how the VAE latent space influences the internal dynamics of a downstream diffusion model, introducing the SE-CKNNA metric as part of our diagnostic toolkit.
-Motivated by this analysis, we propose a joint tokenizer and diffusion alignment strategy to fully leverage VFM representations. \item We demonstrate highly competitive results on ImageNet $256 \times 256$: when trained with our joint alignment strategy, VFM-VAE achieves a gFID of 1.62 in just 640 epochs without classifier-free guidance, showcasing its superior performance and efficiency. \end{itemize}
+\begin{itemize} \item We propose to directly use a frozen VFM as its encoder front for latent diffusion, removing distillation-induced degradation while preserving high reconstruction quality through specialized decoder designs. \item We introduce SE-CKNNA as a diagnostic metric for tokenizer–VFM alignment and analyze how tokenizer latents influence diffusion representation learning, which leads to a joint tokenizer–diffusion alignment strategy that more effectively leverages VFM representations. \item We achieve solid results on ImageNet $256 \times 256$: with our alignment strategy, VFM-VAE reaches a gFID (w/o CFG) of 1.62 in 640 epochs, demonstrating superior performance and efficiency. \end{itemize}